 1) Definition: This measure includes the City bond ratings, which are indicators about the City's ability to repay its General Obligation and Revenue bonds.

 2) Calculation method: City bond ratings are assigned by various rating agencies (including Moody's Investors Services, Standard and Poor's, Fitch, and Kroll) at the time the bonds are issued.
 In assigning a rating to the City of Austin’s debt issues, ratings agencies consider the performance of the local economy, strength of the City’s financial and administrative management, and various debt-ratio measurements.

-3) Data Collection Process: The City bond ratings are collected and monitored by the City of Austin Treasury Office and reported in the annual budget document.
+3) Data Collection Process: The City bond ratings are collected and monitored by the City of Austin Financial Services Department and reported in the annual budget document.

 4) Measure Target Calculation: N/A